inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave1/ObligatoriskOppgave1.md

 ### Abdul Hamed Yadgari
 Role: Refactoring lead
-Skills: Fast learner, and get't thing done.
+Skills: Fast learner, and get things done.
 Know how to code.
 Expertise: Inf100, inf115, Inf101
 Main tasks: Checks the code for errors, and try to clean-up code.